joschkos/pbixl/README.md

 # Known Issues
 The Add-In needs Excel 2013 or higher.
-There is a bug if 2 instance of Power BI Desktop are open.
+There is a bug if 2 instance of Power BI Desktop are open, and none is named.
-Please do not copy a table connected to Power BI into another Workbook.
+Please click connection on pbixl tab when copying a table connected to Power BI into another Workbook.